-In the Bordeaux Classification 1855 It was awarded third place (Troisième Cru Classé).
-This "mediocre" rating was due to the ongoing renovation of the château and restructuring of vineyards (these were also evaluation criteria).
-It could not have been the quality of the wine, because the red wine should have at least equaled the Prime Crus.
+In the Bordeaux classification 1855 it received third place (Troisième Cru Classé).
+This "mediocre" classification was due to the renovation for the château and the restructuring of the vineyards that had not yet been completed (these were also evaluation criteria).
+It couldn't have been because of the wine quality, because the red wine is said to have at least equaled the Premier Crus.
 The main building with high towers on every corner is one of the most beautiful in the Médoc.
-The château carries the English, Dutch and French flags as a symbol of the nationalities of its former owners.
+The château flies the English, Dutch and French flags as symbols of the nationalities of its previous owners.
 The vineyards cover 52 hectares of vineyards in the two municipalities Margaux and Cantenac.
-They are with the varieties Cabernet Sauvignon (47%), Merlot (47%) and Petit Verdot (6%).
-The red wine, which can be stored for decades, matures for 18 to 24 months in one-third of new ones , Legendary vintages were 1961 (100 points from Robert Parker = perfect wine), 1983 and 1989.
+You are with the varieties Cabernet Sauvignon (47%), Merlot (47%) and Petit Verdot (6%) planted.
+The red wine, which can be stored for decades, matures in 18 to 24 months in one third new ones , Legendary vintages were 1961 (100 points from Robert Parker = perfect wine), 1983 and 1989.
 The second wine is called "Alter Ego de Palmer" (formerly "Réserve du Général").